sigcsets/sigcse2022/_authors/papers.md

 ## How Should The Paper Be Formatted?

 Authors **must submit ONLY an anonymized version of the paper**.
 The goal of the anonymized version is to, as much as possible, provide the author(s) of the paper with an unbiased review.
 The anonymized version should have ALL mentions of the authors removed (including author’s names and affiliation plus identifying information within the body of the paper such as websites or related publications).
+However, authors are reminded to leave sufficient space in the submitted manuscripts to accommodate author information either at the beginning or end of the paper.
 Self-citations need not be removed if they are worded so that the reviewer doesn’t know if the writer is citing themselves.
 That is, instead of writing “We reported on our first experiment in 2017 in a previous paper [1]”, the writer might write “In 2017, an initial experiment was done in this area as reported in [1].

+{% include review-anonymity.html %}

 If the paper is accepted for the conference and for publication, authors will be asked to complete a camera-ready copy that will include all appropriate author names, citations, and references.

-The paper is limited to a **maximum of {{site.data.submissions.papers.limits}}**.
-The seventh page must only contain references, no other content is accepted.
-The Program Co-Chairs will *desk reject any submissions that deviate from this or other formatting requirements*.
-Submissions must adhere to ACM's publication guidelines:
+The paper is limited to a maximum of {{site.data.submissions.papers.limits}} and must adhere to ACM's publication guidelines:

 {% include template-information.html %}

 If your paper is accepted you will have a chance to modify your publication version before it is published.

 {% include submission-proposal.html %}

-## Presenting at SIGCSE TS 2021

-### Important Dates

-* __January 22__ - Submit video presentation through submission form emailed to corresponding authors

-### How will I be presenting my work?
-(Paper Tracks)

-Technical session presentations for all paper tracks (Computing Education Research, Experience Reports and Tools, and Position and Curricula Initiatives) will be split into two parts -- a prerecorded video presentation of no more than 20 minutes in length and a 20-minute live discussion and Q&A session during your assigned slot the week of the Technical Symposium.

-Presenters are asked to prerecord a 20 minute presentation of their work that will be made available to attendees roughly two weeks before the Technical Symposium begins on Pathable.
-Attendees will have the opportunity to access all available content during the weeks leading up to the Symposium and will have access for a year following the end of the Symposium.

-Five papers will be assigned to each technical session during the Symposium.
-Each presenter in a technical session will be given 20 minutes for their work -- 5 minutes for a short recap with two or three slides and then 15 minutes of Q&A.  Pathable embeds Zoom in the web application for video presentations, so the experience will be familiar to most presenters.
-A session chair will moderate the session and technical support will be available all week to assist as needed.
-You will also have the opportunity to upload a copy of your presentation slides, which will be made available with your session in Pathable.
-All technical sessions will be recorded and made available on-demand through Pathable for a year following the end of the Symposium.

-More information regarding the live technical sessions, including which session each paper is assigned to, will be available in January.

-{% include presentation-how-to-submit.md %}

-{% include presentation-guidelines.md %}